celery/celery/docs/internals/app-overview.rst

 The `app` branch is a work-in-progress to remove the use of a global configuration in Celery.

-Celery can now be instantiated, which means several instances of Celery may exist in the same process space.
+Celery can now be instantiated and several instances of Celery may exist in the same process space.
 Also, large parts can be customized without resorting to monkey patching.